Chromoblastomycosis: Treatment

-Other treatment options are the antifungal drug terbinafine, another antifungal azole posaconazole, and heat therapy.
+Other treatment options are the antifungal drugs voriconazole, terbinafine, another antifungal azole posaconazole, and heat therapy.

 Antibiotics may be used to treat bacterial superinfections.

 Amphotericin B has also been used.

-Photodynamic therapy is a newer type of therapy used to treat Chromoblastomycosis.
+Photodynamic therapy is a newer type of therapy used to treat chromoblastomycosis.

 Prognosis

 The prognosis for chromoblastomycosis is very good for small lesions.
 Severe cases are difficult to cure, although the prognosis is still good.
 The primary complications are ulceration, lymphedema, and secondary bacterial infection.
 A few cases of malignant transformation to squamous cell carcinoma have been reported.
 Chromoblastomycosis is very rarely fatal.

 Epidemiology

 Chromoblastomycosis occurs globally, most commonly in rural areas in tropical or subtropical climates.

 It is most common in rural areas between approximately 30°N and 30°S latitude.
 Over two-thirds of patients are male, usually between the ages of 30 and 50.
 A correlation with HLA-A29 suggests genetic factors may play a role, as well.